Friday, January 20, 2017

 And let’s face it, these contradictions are also a key part of the down-and-dirty fighting of American political campaigns.

 The camera records people and events, but it can’t tell us who is lying, or who is being truthful.
 It can’t expose the contradictions for us.
+We have to be smart.
+We have to be critical thinkers.

 The Manchurian Candidate saw this problem clearly more than a half-century ago (as did A Face in the Crowd in 1957.)